ericfields/StockBot/README.md

 sudo python3 manage.py runserver 0.0.0.0:80
 ```

-### Calling the Bot
+### Features

-#### Stock Charts

-You can create a Mattermost slash command for calling the bot, then invoke it by providing the stock ticker as its argument.
+You can create Mattermost outgoing hooks or slash commands for calling the bot.
+To call the stock graph endpoint for example, you could create a slash command that points to `http://[server-name]:[port]/stocks/graph`.

-* Create a Mattermost integration as an outgoing webhook or slash command, and provide your server endpoint with the path `/stocks/graph` as the request URL.
-For example: http://127.0.0.1:8000/stocks/graph.
-* Get a stock graph by invoking the command and with the stock ticker as its argument.
-For example, if you created a slash command called `/quote`, you would use: `/quote AAPL`
+#### Stocks

-This will return a graph with the requested stock chart for AAPL for the day.
+Retrieve a stock chart for various stocks.

+Endpoint: `/stocks/graph`.

+To retrieve a day chart for AAPL:

+`[command-name] AAPL`

+You can retrieve charts for longer periods.
+To receive a chart for the past 10 days:

+`[command-name] AAPL 10days`

+Or you can abbreviate it:

+`[command-name] AAPL 10d`

+To see the entire history of AAPL (up to 5 years, the maximum Robinhood returns):

+`[command-name] AAPL all`

+You can retrieve time ranges with a granularity of days, weeks, months, or years:
+`[command-name] AAPL week [n][day(s)/week(s)/month(s)/year(s)/all/d/w/m/y/all/a]`

+The default is the day chart if no timespan is provided.

+You can also retrieve a combined quote for multiple stocks at once.

+`[command-name] AAPL,GOOGL,AMZN [timespan]`

+The result is a graph which is a sum of all these stocks' performance.

+#### Options

+StockBot supports quoting for options as well. **Important**: The Robinhood endpoint for options history is authenticated.
+You will have to specify the username and password of a valid Robinhood account in the `config.py` file.

+Endpoint: `/stocks/option/graph`

+To retrieve a chart of an MU $50.5 call expiring November 16 (this year):

+`/[command-name] MU 50.5C 11-16`

+To retrieve a chart of a put for the same price, expiring January 18, 2019:

+`/[command-name] MU 50.5P 1-18-2019`

+# GET endpoints:

 For testing or other purposes, there is also a standard GET endpoint configured for viewing charts.
 You can visit the endpoint /stocks/graph/[stock_ticker] to retrieve a PNG image of the graph.
 For example, to get a PNG of the latest AAPL graph for the day: http://127.0.0.1:8000/stocks/graph/AAPL

 You can expand the date range you request a graph for:
-* GET request URL examples:
-  * Past week:
-    * `/stocks/graph/AAPL/week`
-    * `/stocks/graph/AAPL/w`
-  * Past 10 days:
-    * `/stocks/graph/AAPL/10days`
-    * `/stocks/graph/AAPL/10d`
-  * Past 2 years:
-    * `/stocks/graph/AAPL/2year`
-    * `/stocks/graph/AAPL/2y`
-  * Full history (as far back as 5 years, max data Robinhood contains):
-    * `/stocks/graph/AAPL/all`
-    * `/stocks/graph/AAPL/a`
+* Stocks
-* Mattermost example commands (Command named /quote pointing to /stocks/graph):
-  * `/[command-name] AAPL 1y`
+  * `/stocks/graph/AAPL`: Day chart of AAPL
-  * `/[command-name] AAPL all`
+  * `/stocks/graph/AAPL/1W`: Chart of AAPL for the past week

-#### Option Charts (authentication required)

-You can also retrieve a chart for a stock option, at the endpoint `/stocks/option/graph`.
-Note however that the endpoint for retrieving Options history is authenticated, and thus you will have to provide credentials for a valid Robinhood account in your config.py file.

-For example, to view an option for an MU $90 call expiring December 21 of that year:
+* Options
-* MU $50 call option expiring November 16 of current year
+* `/stocks/option/graph/MU/50.5C/12-21`: MU 50.5 call expiring 12/21 (current year)
-  * GET request: `/stocks/option/MU/50C/11-16/`
-  * Mattermost: `/[command-name] MU 50C 11-16`
-* MU $40 put option expiring January 18, 2019
+* `/stocks/option/graph/MU/50.5P/1-18-2019`: MU 50.5 put expiring 1/21/2019
-  * GET request: `/stocks/option/graph/MU/40P/1-18-19`
-  * Mattermost: `/[command-name] MU 40P 1-18-19`